 ALBANY -- It's been almost a month since we caught word of the pending retirement of New York State Broadcasters Association President Joe Reilly.
-Today, the NYSBA finally got around to rolling out a formal announcement about Reilly's departure and details about the search for a replacement.
+Today, the NYSBA finally got around to rolling out a formal announcement good payroll management about Reilly's departure and details about the search for a replacement.

 You'll recognize one notable local name in the announcement: current NYSBA Board Chair Theresa Underwood is the General Manager of Syracuse ABC affiliate NewsChannel 9 (WSYR-DT).
 Here is the official announcement: